 The Geo Web is a public good augmented reality layer of the metaverse... yeah, but what's that?

 The term metaverse was coined in Neal Stephenson's sci-fi classic Snow Crash.
-In Snow Crash, "The Metaverse" was a virtual place that people could visit through an internet connection.
-It had four attributes that came to popularly define a metaverse:
+In Snow Crash, The Metaverse was a virtual place that people could visit through an internet connection.
+It had four attributes that came to popularly define the concept of the metaverse:

 - 4.It was a shared, social space

 The Metaverse has inspired countless fictional and real instantiations of the idea.
 Ready Player One had the OASIS.
 Fortnite, Minecraft, and Roblox are sometimes described as precursors to the metaverse.
 There are numerous blockchain-based worlds like Cryptovoxels, Decentraland, Somnium Space, Axie Infinity, and The Sandbox that might fit the bill too.